Jbleezy/BO1-Reimagined/README.md

 ## Maps
 * Easter egg songs can now be reactivated once the song is over
 * The zone that the player is in is now calculated more accurately
-* Zombies that are not damaged no longer bleed out from being too far away from players
 * Added out of bounds death barriers to all maps

 ### Nacht Der Untoten
 * Now uses marine characters and voicelines from World at War
-* Zombies now spawn from the Help Room zone and the Upstairs zone when in the corner in the Start zone near the Help Room zone door
+* Zombies now spawn in the Help Room zone and the Upstairs zone when in the corner in the Start zone near the Help Room zone door

 ### Verruckt
 * Added super-sprinters (only spawn after the power is on, start spawning on round 10, all super-sprinters by round 13)